What makes your day?

 - Pain when the gland is touched (this may make the mother snap or whine)

 - Pus coming from the nipple

-Also, from a respectful distance, watch the pups nursing.
-Check out if each pup has a favorite nipple at the milk bar that they prefer to feed from.
-Make sure each pup gets a fair feed and that there’s no bullying and pushing litter mates off the nipple.
+Also, from a respectful distance, watch the puppies nursing.
+Check out if each puppy has a favorite nipple that they prefer to feed from.
+Make sure each puppy gets a fair feed and that there’s no bullying and pushing litter mates off the nipple.

 Preventing Mastitis in Dogs

 The most important factor is to keep the bedding area clean.

 If the mama dog lies on soiled bedding, then it’s only a matter of time until bacteria get into her teats and cause an infection.

 However, sometimes it’s also a cause of the puppies being a bit rough and nipping and tugging on tender places, causing inflammation, milk stagnation and infection.